polyrhythm-project/new-polyrhythm-project-website/howtouse/index.md

 <li><b>only analysis:</b> First select the composite rhythm(s) you want to, then click on this button to view the composite rhythms without the score.</li>

 For examples of how the tool is applied to examples from the corpus and used to derive computational measures, explore the <a href="https://polyrhythm.humdrum.org/research">Research</a> section.

+If you experience any problem with the Example pages, don't hesitate to let us know by using the "Feedback" option on the right side of the page!